 Revised Text:

+There are no changes in the specification document for this issue.

+Discussion:

 Spurious import statements have been removed (as indicated by the Checkstyle plugin for Eclipse).
 Java doc comments are updated to use the fully qualified class names.
 This issue does not affect the specification text.

 See Revision 181: https://code.google.com/p/datadistrib4j/source/detail?r=181